kud1ing/guiver/README.md

 The widgets are decoupled from the application data via message passing, which is inspired by [Tk commands](https://en.wikipedia.org/wiki/Tk_(software)).

-The examples can be run with e.g. `cargo run --example 7guis_counter`
+The examples can be run with `cargo run --example EXAMPLE_NAME`

 <img width="222" alt="Bildschirmfoto 2022-07-24 um 11 59 16" src="https://user-images.githubusercontent.com/391975/180641967-f69c5227-bba7-453d-92ef-cd94552d3529.png">